IBSim/VirtualLab/docs/source/install.rst

     - Mint 19/Ubuntu 18.04+
     - Any reasonably modern distro should work.
 We have tested on various desktops and laptops running ubuntu 18.04 and 22.04 LTS and our supercomputer running Redhat Linux enterprise 9.
 However, as with all things Linux results may vary on other distros [1]_.

 ..
-[1] Note: builds are made with pyinstaller which can be downloaded `here <https://github.com/pyinstaller/pyinstaller>`_.
-For linux this can generate builds for Arm64 (Raspberry Pi) and IBM PowerPc.
+[1] Note: builds are made with pyinstaller which can be downloaded `here <https://github.com/pyinstaller/pyinstaller>`_ For linux this can generate builds for Arm64 (Raspberry Pi) and IBM PowerPc.
 We don't officially support this, due to lack of demand/resources but it's there should the need arise.

 Containers
 **********

 The only other prerequisite for using **VirtualLab** on your system is a containerisation tool.
 We currently only support `Apptainer <https://apptainer.org/>`_ (currently this is Linux only).
-[3]_  (`Docker <https://www.docker.com/>`_ is used for container development and hosting development and support is planned for a future release  or
+[3]_

 If you're unfamiliar with containers, here's a quick overview from `opensource.com <https://opensource.com/resources/what-are-linux-containers>`_ :cite:`containers`: